naumanaarif/hackerrank/interview-preparation-kit/README.md

-# The HackerRank Interview Preparation Kit - Solutions [2022]
+# The HackerRank Interview Preparation Kit

-Solutions to All the Challenges in "The HackerRank Interview Preparation Kit" using Python
+Solutions to all the challenges in "The HackerRank Interview Preparation Kit" using Python.

 ## Solutions

+Click on any of the topics below to skip to that section

 - [Warm-Up](#warm-up)
 - [Arrays](#arrays)
-- *in-progress*...
+- *coming soon...*

 ### Warm-Up